 Stick with your classic apples and peanut butter or switch it up with Chocolate Hazelnut or Almond Butter with bananas.

 Talk about too many options..
 Whatever your mood, whatever your flavor, there's a rice cake for you.

-Otherwise known as Chia Pudding.. duh.
+A simple blend of chia seeds, avocado, and cocoa powder make a delicious Chocolate Avocado Pudding.
 Not only are chia seeds loaded with fiber and protein, but they're natural thickening agents.
 Mix everything together, refrigerate overnight, and voila - a thick chocolatey pudding.
-Get the full recipe here!

 This high-fiber whole grain is the ultimate snack.
 It's inexpensive, easy to prepare, and nutritious!
 A 3-cup serving has about 100 calories and 4g of fiber, which means you get a lot of bang for your buck.
 Try these delicious seasonings to dress up your popcorn:

 - Savory: Olive Oil + Everything Bagel Seasoning + Garlic Powder

 - Cheesy: Grated Parmesan (or Nutritional Yeast for a vegan substitute)

 - Sweet: Coconut Oil + Honey + Cinnamon